Saint Peter's University: Athletics

 In 2004 and 2005, Keydren "Kee-Kee" Clark led the nation in points scored per game, becoming just the eighth player to repeat as NCAA Division I scoring champion.
 On March 4, 2006, Clark became only the seventh NCAA player to score more than 3,000 points in his career; on the next day, he passed Hersey Hawkins to become the sixth-leading scorer of all time.
 At the time of his final game on March 6, 2006, Clark held the NCAA all-time record for 3-point shots, with 435.
 A second fourth-year student and a forward on the basketball team, George Jefferson, died on June 21, 2005, due to a previously undiagnosed heart condition.
 In 2011, Saint Peter's won the MAAC tournament to make the Peacocks' first March Madness appearance since 1995.

 The Peacocks were the MAAC Men's Golf Champions in 2014, 2015, and 2017.

 The Peacocks were the MAAC Men's Soccer Champions in 2003 and 2010.
 The team were finalists in 2006 and 2007.

 The women's bowling team won its first championship title in 2009.

+The Peacocks were the MAAC Women's Indoor Track and Field Champions in 2011, 2012, and 2013.
+They were Outdoor champions in 2011 and 2012.

 Peacock mascot

 Saint Peter's University is the only NCAA Division I institution whose mascot is the peacock.
 This choice was made for several reasons.
-Primarily, the land on which Saint Peter's now stands was once owned by a man named Michael Reyniersz Pauw, whose last name means "peacock" in Dutch.
+Primarily, the land on which Saint Peter's now stands was once owned by a man named Michiel Reyniersz Pauw, whose last name means "peacock" in Dutch.
 His extensive holdings included most of Hudson County and were part of the Pavonia, New Netherland settlement.

 In pagan mythology, the peacock is considered to be a symbol of rebirth, much like the phoenix.
 For Saint Peter's, it is a reference to the closing and reopening of the college in the early 20th century.

 At one point in the 1960s, live peacocks roamed the campus.
 Many institutions within the college derive their name from the peacock: